pandas-dev/pandas/doc/source/getting_started/dsintro.rst

 with one column whose name is the original name of the Series (only if no other column name provided).

+.. _basics.dataframe.from_list_dataclasses:

 From a list of dataclasses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 dataclasses as introduced in `PEP557 <https://www.python.org/dev/peps/pep-0557>`,
 can be passed into the DataFrame constructor.
 Passing a list of dataclasses is equivilent to passing a list of dictionaries.

-However,
-it is imperative that all values in the list are dataclasses otherwise expect a TypeError.
+Please be aware, that that all values in the list should be dataclasses, mixing
+types in the list would result in a TypeError.

 .. ipython:: python